 ‘it is not for kings to drink wine, not for rulers to crave beer, lest they drink and forget what has been decreed, and deprive all the oppressed of their rights.’
 Pr 31:4-5 NIV

 Once I was convinced that the wrong spirit had managed to sneak into my weekend beer habit, I stopped drinking weekly.
 Now I no more take beer or any other alcohol, not even the smallest quantity, on a regular basis – even if that regularity is only once a month.
-Now I drink occasionally, if a situation calls for such enjoyment before God, such as during the Feast of Tabernacles, or at a dinner outing with my wife.
+Now I drink very occasionally, about once or twice a year, such as during the Feast of Tabernacles.
+I dont drink even at weddings now.

 There is a good reason why pentecostals, and some other church denominations forbid their members to drink.
 It is the same reason Islam forbids its faithfuls from even an exceptional use of alcohol in their lives: to protect their members, and to ensure that their community is not tainted in the least by any member who might misuse the liberty.